 Do's and Don'ts

 One of the ways to increase hop's potential for winter damage is to cut bines too short during harvest.
-If you remove the energy-producing top growth completely prior to dormancy, the plant may not have adequate energy to initiate vigorous spring growth.
+If you remove the energy-producing top growth completely prior to fall dormancy, the plant may not have adequate energy to initiate vigorous spring growth.
 A harvest cutting height of 2 to 3 feet is recommended for most hop varieties.
 Ideally, allow 6-8 weeks of top growth to remain after harvest before removing remaining bines to ensure adequate storage of carbohydrates for winter.
 A final fall cut bine height of 2 inches above visible crown buds is recommended.
 Cover any visible crown buds with a shallow layer of soil for winter protection.
-Read our previous post for more on minimizing crown damage.
+Read our previous posts for more on minimizing crown damage.

 Lynn, the head hop grower at Great Lakes Hops has over 30 years of experience in the horticultural field.
 Browse the blog articles here to find useful growing information for humulus lupulus, based on personal experience and observations at Great Lakes Hops.